Music Together®: Music and movement classes for children from birth through age 7 and the grownups who love them!

-Are you looking for an engaging activity that will support your child's overall development, her cognitive, verbal, social, physical, emotional AND music development—and that will be 45 minutes of PURE FUN for you both each week?
+Are you looking for an engaging activity that will support your child's overall development, his or her cognitive, verbal, social, physical, emotional AND music development—and that will be 45 minutes of PURE FUN for you both each week?
 Come try Music Together!

 - is an award-winning program for infants, toddlers, preschoolers and their accompanying adults